Excel VBA ByRef Function Argument

 If I press F8 key now it will jump out of the current procedure and goes to the second procedure.

-Now since we have used ByRef word in VBA it carried the variable “k” value from the above procedure.
+Now since we have used ByRef word it carried the variable “k” value from the above procedure.

 Now the code is running in first procedure and in this procedure variable “k” value is 50.
 But press F8 key and see the result in a message box.